christophaigner/christophaigner.github.io/pages/about.md

 <br>
 #### Hi there! 👋🏼

-I'm Christoph, an Engineering Leader based in Vienna, Austria 🇦🇹
+I'm Chris, an Engineering Leader based in Vienna, Austria 🇦🇹

 I've worked in several different industries including